- Catering, Staffing Olivier Cheng Catering and Events

 Search our directory

-Irons aren't sexy.
+NEW YORK Irons aren't sexy.
 Neither are steamers, toaster ovens or electric kettles.
 But Rowenta made its appliances more chic and appealing at a product showcase at Sky Studios.
 The appliance company showed off its latest models to 200 editors and journalists at a fun, yet informative cocktail party.

 Produced by Jes Gordon of J. Gordon Designs, the entire event incorporated Rowenta products and demonstrations to give guests a hands-on experience.
 The steel soleplates of Rowenta's steam irons were placed throughout the event, on the staircase and grass walkway leading to the penthouse, and lined the deck of the swimming pool.
 Rowenta reps showed off the steam power of the new irons by ironing wrinkled shirts at two ironing stations in the center of the room, and in one corner, Bentley Meeker projected high resolution glass etchings of the products onto the wall.
 “Rowenta is a contemporary German company, so we wanted a chic, industrial look, but with a punch of color,” to show off the new colors of the kitchen electrics, Gordon said.